leogx9r/DiscordCrypt/README.md

 **DiscordCrypt** is a plugin for Discord that uses BetterDiscord's internal structure to send and receive encrypted messages between users and channels in a safe and secure manner.

+The plugin achieves this by using [multiple levels of encryption](https://en.wikipedia.org/wiki/Multiple_encryption) with well known ciphers to ensure only the people you want to read your messages can read them and ***no one else***.

+The source code is completely free and open source ( [**FOSS**](https://en.wikipedia.org/wiki/Free_and_open-source_software) ) and licensed under the [**MIT License**](LICENSE) so feel free to have a look or modify it as you see fit!

+If you'd like an in-depth explanation of its inner workings, click [here](TECHNICALITIES.md).

 If you wish to use a web browser instead of Discord's native application, we recommend you use [**SimpleDiscordCrypt**](https://gitlab.com/An0/SimpleDiscordCrypt) made by our friend An0.
 Please note, these two versions are incompatible with one another.

-It achieves this by using [multiple levels of encryption](https://en.wikipedia.org/wiki/Multiple_encryption) using well known ciphers to ensure only the people you want to read your messages can read them and no one else.

-The source code is completely free and open source ( [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) ) and licensed under the [**MIT License**](LICENSE) so feel free to have a look or modify it as you see fit!

-If you'd like an in-depth explanation of its inner workings, click [here](TECHNICALITIES.md).

 Contributions are welcome!
 Be sure to read [our guidelines](CONTRIBUTING.md) before submitting your changes.